blues/app-accelerators/08-power-quality-monitor/drwattson-build.md

 This step, you will join the wires from the outlet for USB power, wires to power for the Dr. Wattson board and wires from the inlet cable.
 At this stage, joning can be done by gently twisting the wires together - they will later be soldered in place.

+The wires joined all have the same electrical function, neutral is joined to neutral and live to live.

 #### Earth
 The green protective earth cable isn't joined yet, and is left as is.
+We will do this later.

 #### Neutral